Preparing to apply

 If your telephone interview or online assessment is successful, we’ll invite you to a face-to-face interview.
 We want you to be free to choose an interview time that suits you, so we’ll give you some options and ask you to choose one of them online.

 At your interview, we’ll be keen to explore your motivation for the role, your fit with our values and the key skills and behaviours (competencies) you need for the role.
+To find more information on Barclays competencies, download the competency definitions document relevant to the type of role you are interested in here:

 You can demonstrate core competencies by giving us examples of when, why and how you have used these skills in the past.
 This tells us that you have the potential to apply these skills if you work with us.